ETA (separatist group): Structure

-Among its members, ETA distinguished between legales/legalak ("legal ones"), those members who did not have police records and lived apparently normal lives; liberados ("liberated members") known to the police that were on ETA's payroll and working part-time for ETA; and apoyos ("supporters") who just gave occasional help and logistics support to the group when required.
+Among its members, ETA distinguished between legales/legalak ("legal ones"), those members who did not have police records and lived apparently normal lives; liberados ("liberated members") known to the police that were on ETA's payroll; and apoyos ("supporters") who gave occasional help and logistics support to the group when required.

 There were also imprisoned members of the group, serving time scattered across Spain and France, that sometimes still had significant influence inside the organisation; and finally the quemados ("burnt out"), members freed after having been imprisoned or those that were suspected by the group of being under police surveillance.
 In the past, there was also the figure of the deportees, expelled by the French government to remote countries where they lived freely.
 ETA's internal bulletin was named Zutabe ("Column"), replacing the earlier one (1962) Zutik ("Standing").

-ETA also promoted the kale borroka ("street fight"), that is, violent acts against public transportation, political parties' offices or cultural buildings, destruction of private property of politicians, police, military, bank offices, journalists, council members, and anyone voicing criticism of ETA.
-Tactics included threats, graffiti of political mottoes, and rioting, usually using Molotov cocktails.
+ETA also promoted the kale borroka ("street fight"), which included violence on public transportation and against political parties' offices or cultural buildings, and property destruction of politicians, members of the military or police forces, banks, journalists, and council members.
+Tactics included threats, graffiti of political mottos, and rioting, usually using Molotov cocktails.
 These groups were mostly made up of young people, who were directed through youth organisations (such as Jarrai, Haika and Segi).
 Many members of ETA started their collaboration with the group as participants in the kale borroka.